nym3r0s/vimrc/README.md

 * vim-fugitive (https://github.com/tpope/vim-fugitive)
 * nerdtree (https://github.com/scrooloose/nerdtree)

-##Installation
+##Manual Installation

 * Install vim-plug (https://github.com/junegunn/vim-plug)
 * Place the .vimrc in your `$HOME` directory.
 Do a `cd ~` if you do not know where it is.
 * Open vim and type `:PlugInstall`
 * Re-open vim and enjoy!

-:copyright: 2015 Gokul Srinivas
+copyright: 2016 Gokul Srinivas